codekansas/codekansas.github.io/index.md

 layout: default
 ---

 Hello!
 You've reached the site of Ben Bolte.
-I am a Master's candidate in Computer Science at Emory University in Atlanta, GA, currently also an intern at Google.
+I am a Master's candidate in Computer Science at Emory University in Atlanta, GA.
 Check out <a href="/resources/misc/wireworld.html" target="_blank">wireworld</a> and <a href="/resume.html" target="_blank">my resume</a>, as well as my <a href="/ml">machine learning blog</a>.

 ## Cool stuff from around the web
  - [Visualizing Deep Belief Networks](https://www.cs.toronto.edu/~hinton/adi/index.htm)